-The Sault Area Public Schools has a breakfast/lunch program at the elementary schools.
+The Sault Area Public Schools has a breakfast/lunch program at the middle school.
 A computerized cashier system is used where the child is issued a 5-digit account number.
-Meals are pre-paid online or by sending cash or check in an envelope with your child's name, account number, teacher's name, and amount of payment on the outside of the envelope.
+Meals are pre-paid online using the parent portal or by sending cash or check in an envelope with your child's name, account number, teacher's name, and amount of payment on the outside of the envelope.
 Lunch accounts are debit accounts (not credit accounts); a positive balance must be maintained.
 Students who exceed a negative five (5) dollar balance will receive an alternative non-menu item and their lunch account will be charged.
 For more information, call Jordan Harris, Food Service Director at (906) 635-3839 ext.
 5828.